West Ham United 1-0 Tottenham Hotspur

 Substitution

+Sam Byram (West Ham United) is shown the yellow card for a bad foul.

-Ryan Mason (Tottenham Hotspur) wins a free kick in the attacking half.
+Son Heung-Min (Tottenham Hotspur) wins a free kick on the left wing.

+Attempt missed.
+Mark Noble (West Ham United) right footed shot from outside the box is high and wide to the right.
+Assisted by Manuel Lanzini.

-Attempt blocked.
-Aaron Cresswell (West Ham United) left footed shot from outside the box is blocked.
-Assisted by Dimitri Payet.
+Attempt missed.
+Manuel Lanzini (West Ham United) right footed shot from outside the box is high and wide to the right.
+Assisted by Cheikhou Kouyaté.

 Substitution